Lite Me Up

 Lite Me Up is a pop album with a strong disco-funk feel by Herbie Hancock.
-It was Hancock's first release without producer David Rubinson since 1969.
+It was Hancock's twenty-eighth album and first release without producer David Rubinson since 1969.
 On this album, Hancock was influenced by his long-time friend, producer Quincy Jones and sessions included many musicians associated with Jones including Steve Lukather and Jeff Porcaro of Toto.
 The album was the first on which Hancock played the Synclavier, a digital polyphonic synthesizer.